 3. Conversations Stop or Change Focus When You Enter the Room

-This isn’t a particularly nice experience to go through, and it is a very passive aggressive behavior by the team to let you know how they feel.
+This isn’t a particularly nice experience to go through, and the team’s very passive-aggressive behavior lets you know how they feel.
 When your team behaves in this manner, they often do it to see how you react.

 I believe that behind every negative behavior is a cry for help.
-For example, if I say hello to one of my team members and they don’t respond to me, I try to understand what’s going on for them instead of be reactive.
+For example, if I say hello to one of my team members and they don’t respond to me, I try to understand what’s going on instead of being reactive.

 By ignoring me, they may be showing that they are the one who feels ignored.
-When you look at the behavior with this approach, you are demonstrating the highest levels of emotional intelligence.
+When you look at the behavior with this approach, you demonstrate the highest emotional intelligence levels.
 You are seeking to understand before being understood.

 Make time to get to know that person.
 Spend time with them and ask them questions.
 Allow them to get to know you.
 Show them that you ‘see’ them.